linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume I/Asset Pricing Models/Capital Asset Pricing Models.md

 Thus, in the uncorrelated case, the relationship between beta and excess return in equation (5) results from the security with higher excess return (per unit variance) being a larger part of the market portfolio.
 The beta in equation (5) is the regression of  $r_i$  against the market portfolio and, in the uncorrelated case, the only security in the market portfolio with which it is correlated is itself.

 When returns are correlated, the formula for the covariance between security return and market portfolio return is more complicated, but the basic principle is the same.
-For example, if two securities have the same covariance structure, the one with the higher expected return will constitute a larger share of the market portfolio—despite the presence in the market portfolio of securities with which it is correlated—and hence have its own re turns more correlated with returns on the market portfolio.
+For example, if two securities have the same covariance structure, the one with the higher expected return will constitute a larger share of the market portfolio—despite the presence in the market portfolio of securities with which it is correlated—and hence have its own returns more correlated with returns on the market portfolio.

-# THE "TWO BETA" TRAP
+## THE "TWO BETA" TRAP

 Two distinct meanings of the word "beta" are used in modern financial theory.
 These meanings are sufficiently alike for people to converse—some with one meaning in mind, some with the other—without realizing they are talking about two different things.
 The meanings are sufficiently different, however, that one can validly derive diametrically opposite conclusions depending on which one is used.
 The net result of all this can be like an Abbott and Costello vaudeville comedy routine with portfolio theory rather than baseball as its setting.
 This is what Markowitz (1984) calls the two beta trap.
 Below we first review the background of the two betas and then tabulate propositions that are true for one concept and false for the other.

-# Beta1963
+## Beta<sub>1963</sub>

 Sharpe's single-index (or one-factor) model of covariance introduced in 1963 assumes that the returns of different securities are correlated with each other because each is dependent on some underlying systematic factor (see Sharpe, 1963).
 This can be written as